Trakai: Karaim community

-Karaims (or Karaites) are a small Turkic-speaking religious and Jewish ethnic group resettled to Trakai by Grand Duke Vytautas in 1397 and 1398 from Crimea, after one of his successful military campaigns against the Golden Horde.
+Karaim (or Karaites) are a small Turkic-speaking religious and Jewish ethnic group resettled to Trakai by Grand Duke Vytautas in 1397 and 1398 from Crimea, after one of his successful military campaigns against the Golden Horde.
 Both Christian and Karaim communities were granted separate self-government in accordance with the Magdeburg rights.
 Despite ever-increasing Polonisation, Trakai remained a notable center of Karaim cultural and religious life.
-Some famous scholars were active in Trakai in the 16th and 17th centuries, such as Isaac of Troki (c.
+Scholars who were active in Trakai in the 16th and 17th centuries include Isaac of Troki (c.
 1533 – c.
 1594), Joseph ben Mordechai Malinowski, Zera ben Nathan of Trakai, Salomon ben Aharon of Trakai, Ezra ben Nissan (died in 1666) and Josiah ben Judah (died after 1658).
 Some of the Karaims became wealthy and noble.

-The local Karaim community, the backbone of the town's economy, suffered severely during the Khmelnytsky Uprising and the massacres of 1648.
+The local Karaim community, which was the backbone of the town's economy, suffered severely during the Khmelnytsky Uprising and the massacres of 1648.
 By 1680, only 30 Karaim families were left in the town.
 Their traditions, including not accepting neophytes, prevented the community from regaining its strength.
 Early in the 18th century war, famine, and plague reduced the Karaims to three families.
 By 1765 Karaim community increased to 300.
 Trakai's Karaim kenesa is a rare example of a surviving wooden synagogue with an interior dome.
-Kibinai, traditional Karaim pastry, became a local speciality and are mentioned in tourist guides.
+Kibinai, which is the traditional Karaim pastry, became a local speciality and are mentioned in tourist guides.